Piano & a Microphone Tour

 The Piano & a Microphone Tour was the final concert tour by American recording artist Prince.
-In a December 2015 interview in anticipation of the tour, he said that "I’m doing it to challenge myself, I won’t know what songs I’m going to do when I go on stage.
-I won’t have to, because I won’t have a band".
-It was ultimately Prince's final tour due to his sudden death from a fentanyl overdose on April 21, 2016, one week after the last tour date.
+In a December 2015 interview in anticipation of the tour, he said that "I'm doing it to challenge myself, I won't know what songs I'm going to do when I go on stage.
+I won't have to, because I won't have a band".
+It was ultimately Prince's final tour due to his sudden death at age 57, from a fentanyl overdose on April 21, 2016, one week after the last tour date.